amunzur/Clonal-hematopoiesis-pipeline/README.md

 - Variant calling using VarScan2 and VarDict
 - Visualization and generating patient reports

-`workflow/scripts/analysis` contains the following scripts to further process the called variants:
+`workflow/scripts/analysis` contains the following scripts to further process the called variants.
+They should be run in the given order after processing the individual samples through the pipeline:
 - **compute_averaged_depth.sh**: Computes the average depth of the BAM files, only considers regions in the panel.
-- **filter_tnvstats.sh**: Filters the tnvstats to only retain the regions in the panel.
+- **seq_quality_metrics.py**: Combined sequencing quality metrics such as number of reads taken from raw FastQ files, average and median depth of aligned and processed bams and percentage of duplicates.
+Should be run for every cohort outside of the framework of Snakemake.
 - **filter_vardict.R**: Combines and filters the variants called by VarDict across all samples in cohort based on the user defined parameters and thresholds.
 - **filter_VarScan.R**: Combines and filters the variants called by VarScan across all samples in cohort based on the user defined parameters and thresholds
+- **combine_variant_callers.R**: Combines the output of both variant callers and adds a new column to indicate which variant caller identified a given variant.
+- **compare_with_tumor.R**: In the cases where both WBC and tumor samples are available, outputs a table only with variants with read support in both sample types.

+Utilities functions used by some scripts above are found here:
+- **UTILITIES_filter_vardict.R**: Utilities functions for `filter_vardict.R`
+- **UTILITIES_filter_varscan.R**: Utilities functions for `filter_VarScan.R`
+- **UTILITIES.R**: Utilities functions for both `filter_vardict.R` and `filter_VarScan.R`

+These scripts are used in various steps of the pipeline:
 - **make_anno_input_indel.R**: Modifies the indel outputs to put in a format acceptable by ANNOVAR.
 - **make_anno_input_vardict.R**: Modifies the outputs by VarDict to put in a format acceptable by ANNOVAR.
 - **pdf_to_png.sh**: Converts the PDF images to PNG, mainly used for visuzalizing the insert size plots.
 - **process_bets.R**: Cleans up and melts the betastasis tables to retain only the called variants.
 - **reformat_vardict.R**: Minor reformatting
-- **UTILITIES_filter_vardict.R**: Utilities functions for `filter_vardict.R`
-- **UTILITIES_filter_varscan.R**: Utilities functions for `filter_VarScan.R`
-- **UTILITIES.R**: Utilities functions for both `filter_vardict.R` and `filter_VarScan.R`
-- **seq_quality_metrics.py**: Combined sequencing quality metrics such as number of reads taken from raw FastQ files, average and median depth of aligned and processed bams and percentage of duplicates.
-Should be run for every cohort outside of the framework of Snakemake.
+- **filter_tnvstats.sh**: Filters the tnvstats to only retain the regions in the panel.

 ### Before running the pipeline
 The pipeline needs a couple files to be present before it can start processing the files.
 These files need to be present for each batch, and they are: